catseye/Dungeons-of-Ekileugor/README.markdown

 decided to concentrate on it, and save the FULL version for some potentially mythical sequel.

-Really, this project was mostly started just to use the title "Ekileugor".
+Really, this project was undertaken mostly just as an excuse to use the word "Ekileugor" in the title (have you figured it out yet?)